briankirkpatrick/ActivityRecognitionProject/CodeBook.md

 * Acc stands for acceleration
 * Gyro stands for gyroscope
 * Mag stands for magnitude
+* the accidental double "BodyBody" in some variable names were replaced with a single "Body" as the original project code book describes

 The variable names have been manipulated into Camel and dot notation to enhance readability and conform with most standard style guides.
 The following rules were applied: